Noise Sculpture: Frequently Asked Questions

 I'm a Mac/ProTools/non-Windows VSTi user.
 Should I still get the book?

-Well... that really depends on your expectations.
+As for the other books, well... that really depends on your expectations.

-Some of the synths used in Becoming a Synthesiser Wizard are Windows-only/not available in Mac/ProTools/non-Windows VSTi format, etc. I wrote the book with the expectation that readers would have maybe one of the featured synths--perhaps only SynthEdit (as it's free) or a demo version of one of the others.
+Some of the synths used in Becoming a Synthesizer Wizard are Windows-only/not available in Mac/ProTools/non-Windows VSTi format, etc. I wrote the book with the expectation that readers would have maybe one of the featured synths--perhaps only SynthEdit (as it's free) or a demo version of one of the others.
 I certainly did not (and still do not) expect a reader to have all of the synths.
-Indeed, I think it is detrimental to learning and understanding to have too many choices--I think someone should pick one synth and learn how to use that really well rather than have a range of synthesizers which they only partly understand.
+Indeed, I think it is detrimental to learning and understanding to have too many choices.
+I think someone should pick one synth and learn how to use that really well rather than have a range of synthesizers which they only partly understand.

 This approach means that the potential reader needs to understand that there will be parts of the books that will not be relevant to them.
 Let me elaborate: most of the content of the book is directly applicable to all of the synthesizers, however, some is applicable to specific synthesizers.
 For instance, some of the synths have modules that do not have a comparable module in the other synthesizers.
 Equally, some of the sounds are created with a specific synthesizer.
-These sounds can (generally) be created with any of the other synths--I did not create EACH sound with EACH synthesizer because that would have made a really dull (not to say really long) book.
+These sounds can (generally) be created with any of the other synths but I did not create EACH sound with EACH synthesizer because that would have made a really dull (not to say really long) book.

 That being said, the synthesizer that gets most exposure is Zebra 2 (since it's a great synthesizer and it is available in the widest range of formats, including Mac formats).